QijingZheng/VASP_FermiSurface/README.md

 **1. Calculate the band energies using VASP.**

-Note that, Gamma-centered `KOINTS` is required.
+Note that Gamma-centered `KOINTS` is required.
 ```
 Monkhorst-Pack
 0